Meet the Team

 A patient of Michelle’s once said, “If you build it, they will come.”
 Courage comes from doing what is right, from speaking loudly, and taking action in the face of fear.
 It requires boldness, and it requires being seen.
 Even when courage comes with great reservation, it is a responsibility.
 Courage does not always feel brave, but it does feel right.
 And Canadian’s need that voice.
 Hence, building a community that is unified.

 We will be addressing this for the rest of our lives.
-But, with what Michelle lost, what she has gained is immeasurable.
-Restored faith, with the feeling of wholeness regardless of her physical brokenness.
 Determined, Michelle has embraced her new leadership role, becoming a light within the darkness.
-Bodily autonomy, informed consent, restoring our freedoms, transparency, and protecting the next generation is more crucial than ever.
-Restoring democracy alongside the Canadian dream.
+Bodily autonomy, informed consent, restoring our medical freedoms, transparency, and health policy reform is more critical than ever.

 As a Class of 2020 graduate, Julie experienced the negative impacts of the COVID-19 pandemic nearly immediately.
 What was initially supposed to be a 2 week shift to online learning to “help flatten the curve”, quickly turned into completing the final 6 weeks of her undergraduate degree in Behavioural Psychology online.
 Despite plans to host an in-person graduation ceremony for the students, “when it became safe to do so”, her post-secondary institution did not follow through with these promises.
 Julie and her classmates never received the opportunity to take part in a formal convocation celebration.
 Instead, an online version of the event was a held an entire year after their studies concluded.
 This marked the pandemic’s first disappointment for Julie.